buvanas92/Presentations/Capstone/README.md

 -Design, train and test the model architecture

--Deploy machine learning techniques (stated as above)
+-Deploy machine learning techniques of Logistic Regression, SVM, KNN, Random Forest and Ada Boost

--Build Artificial Neural Network
+-Build Artificial Neural Network of 15 nodes and 1 hidden layer

--Perform hyper parameter tuning
+-Perform hyper parameter tuning uusing GridSearchCV

 -Summarize results and identify the best model to achieve desirable data and busness outcomes for Medical institutes and relevant stakeholders